DenisCarriere/geocoder/docs/providers/Mapbox.rst

 - `location`: Your search location you want geocoded.
 - `proximity`: Search nearby [lat, lng].
 - `method`: (default=geocode) Use the following:
-- `key`: use your own API Key from Mapbox.
+- `access_token`: use your own access token from Mapbox.

   - geocode
   - reverse